 I don’t want to sound morbid, but you only have one life on this earth.
 Do you want use your limited time pleasing other people?
 Or embracing a life embodying your aspirations, dreams, and values?
 I know which option I would choose!

 One of the most truly incredible benefits of traveling alone are the opportunities to come to terms with you, raw and unfiltered.
 If you come to love yourself, you will attract people and situations who give you the same amount of respect and affection in return.
 Promise.

 Here’s how solo travel helped my anxiety.
 You will change for the better too!

 5. People at Home Respect You Like Crazy

-Self-love is most important.
+Yes, I know self-love is most important of all.
+No doubt.
 Still, having so many people admire you doesn’t hurt your ego either.
 Get it.

 And hey!
 The more people travel, the more understanding and compassionate our world is.
 The fear of the unknown drives a lot of hateful philosophies and atrocities.
 Travel builds bridges and makes us realize we’re not so different, after all.

 What are some other benefits of traveling alone?
 Trust me, there are many more benefits of traveling alone than I have listed in this post.
 Have you taken a solo trip lately?
 Do you think traveling solo can change the world on a deeper level?